-Over 2,400 people living with HIV infection are estimated to live in Lebanon (United Nations, 2016).
-Stigma and discrimination towards this population, as a consequence of their HIV status, result in significant negative influence on their health and wellbeing.
+Over 2,400 people living with HIV infection are estimated to live in Lebanon (1).
+Stigma and discrimination towards this population, as a consequence of their HIV status, result in significant negative consequences on their health and wellbeing (2) (3) (4).
 These issues affect a lot of people living with HIV in Lebanon and play an important obstacle for HIV treatment and prevention in Lebanon today.

-Stigma towards people living with HIV in Lebanon exists for various reasons.
-For example, inaccurate information regarding HIV transmission fosters irrational beliefs and behaviours, resulting in a poor perception of personal risk.
+Stigma towards people with HIV in Lebanon exists for a number of reasons.
+Inaccurate information regarding HIV transmission fosters irrational beliefs and behaviours, resulting in a poor perception of personal risk (4).
 HIV continues to be associated with societal taboos such as sex work, illicit intravenous drug use, and in particular, homosexuality.
-Negative attitudes towards homosexuality are common in a major part of the Lebanese society.
-Furthermore, men who have sex with men (MSM) account for over half of cases of recent HIV infection in Lebanon (Mumtaz et al., 2011).
-Legal discrimination as well as harassment and violence against gay men and transwomen is known to deem these groups more vulnerable worldwide (Baral et al, 2007 & Baral & al. 2013).
-Article 534 of the Lebanese Penal code, which criminalizes sexual acts “contrary to nature” along with recent arrests and harassment of gay men in the country potentially play a similar role in preventing many MSM from seeking HIV testing and treatment as they fear legal repercussions as a result of disclosing their sexual behaviours to health workers.
-Additionally, the World Health Organisation, for example, states that fear of discrimination and stigma is the principal reason deterring individuals from getting tested, disclosing their HIV status and taking antiretroviral therapy.
+Negative attitudes towards homosexuality are common in much of the Lebanese society.
+Furthermore, men who have sex with men (MSMs) account for over half of cases of recent HIV infection in Lebanon (5).
+Legal discrimination as well as harassment and violence against gay men and transwomen is known to deem these groups more vulnerable worldwide.
+Article 534 of the Lebanese Penal code, which criminalizes sexual acts “contrary to nature” along with recent arrests and harassment of gay men in the country also deters potentially play a similar role in Lebanon and prevent also deters many MSMs from seeking HIV testing and treatment as they fear legal repercussions as a result of disclosing their sexual behaviours to health workers (6).
+Additionally, the World Health Organisation, for example, states that fear of discrimination and stigma is the principal reason deterring individuals from getting tested, disclosing their HIV status and taking antiretroviral therapy (7).
 Information on the infection of transwomen with HIV is not included in data that is presented by the National AIDS program in Lebanon.

 On World AIDS Day 2016, the Lebanese Medical Association for Sexual Health calls for: